Stackelberg-Pareto Synthesis with Quantitative Reachability Objectives: Bounding Pareto-Optimal Payoffs

 In case of any general SP game $G \in \DimGame{t}$, the same result holds with $|V|$ replaced by $|V| \cdot W$ in the inequality. \end{theorem}

-In view of this result, a solution to the SPS problem is said to be \textit{bounded} when its Pareto-optimal costs are bounded as stated in the theorem.
+In view of this result, a solution to the SPS problem is said to be \emph{Pareto-bounded} when its Pareto-optimal costs are bounded as stated in the theorem.

 The theorem is proved by induction on the dimension $t$, with the calculation of a \emph{function $\f{B}{t}$ depending on both $B$ and~$t$}, that bounds the components $c'_i \neq \infty$.
+That is, in Theorem~\ref{thm:bounded-costs}, Equation~(\ref{eq:O()}) is replaced by

-This function is defined by induction on $t$ through the proofs, and afterwards made explicit and upper bounded by the bound given in Theorem~\ref{thm:bounded-costs}.
-Notice that the function $f$ can be considered as \textit{increasing in $t$}.\footnote{We could artificially duplicate some targets in a way to increase the dimension.} The proof of Theorem~\ref{thm:bounded-costs} is detailed in the next sections for binary SP games; it is then easily adapted to any SP games by Lemma~\ref{lem:binary}.
+This function is defined by induction on $t$ through the proofs, and afterwards made explicit and upper bounded by the bound given in Equation (\ref{eq:O()}):

+The proof of Theorem~\ref{thm:bounded-costs} is detailed in the next four subsections for binary SP games; it is then easily adapted to any SP games by Lemma~\ref{lem:binary}.